PMessinezis/laratweets/README.md

 TWITTER_OAUTH_CALLBACK=http://localhost:8000/login/twitter/callback
 ```

-which assumes that you have setup a docker network named `devnet` where a container with hostname `mysqlserver` serves a mysql server listening on port `3306`, and you have already created a database named `laratweets` and created corresponding user `laratweets` with password `some_password`.
+The example implies that you have setup a docker network named `devnet` where a container with hostname `mysqlserver` provides a mysql server listening on port `3306`, and on this mysql server you have already created a database named `laratweets` and created a corresponding user `laratweets` with password `some_password`.

-Note that in order to override the web app listening port, you must set both the `WEB_PORT` variable, adjust `APP_URL` and `TWITTER_OAUTH_CALLBACK`, and use the `-p` argument when calling `docker run`
+Note that in order to override the web app listening port, you need to :
+- set the `WEB_PORT` variable (it is used by the `docker-entrypoint.sh` script to fire `php artisan serve` on the requested port),
+- adjust `APP_URL` and `TWITTER_OAUTH_CALLBACK`, and
+- use the `-p` argument when calling `docker run`

 ## Twitter API setup <a name="twitter"></a>

-In **_every_** case, regardless if you run it locally, inside a vscode .devcontainer, using local docker image or the published ones, you need to override the `TWITTER_CONSUMER_API_KEY` and `TWITTER_CONSUMER_API_SECRET_KEY` variables, either setting them inside `.env` file or via `docker run` arguments.
-The values pushed in github are dummy values.
+In **_every_** case, regardless if you run it locally, inside a vscode .devcontainer, using local docker image or the published ones, you need to override the `TWITTER_CONSUMER_API_KEY` and `TWITTER_CONSUMER_API_SECRET_KEY` variables, either setting them directly inside `.env` or `.env.dev` files or via `docker run` arguments.
+The values that are pushed in github are dummy values.
 In order to create valid values, you need to go to  https://developer.twitter.com/en/apps and set up a Twitter App and a `CONSUMER API KEY` and a `CONSUMER API SECRET KEY` respectively.
 Also, in the Twitter App you will need to register under `Callback URL` the one set via `TWITTER_OAUTH_CALLBACK` variable.